Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar

-In the automotive environment sensing, unknown AoA, $\theta_k$, and the temporal delay, $\tau_k$, can be estimated via many different methods.
-When the high resolution estimation is particulary emphasised, the subspace methods tend to be preferable.
-Popular subspace methods, such as MUSIC \cite{Schmidt1981A,schmidt1986multiple} and ESPRIT \cite{roy1989esprit}, all start from the temporal covariance matrix or the spatial covariance matrix (Figure 2), i.e. whereby the signal matrix $\textbf{Y} \in \mathbb{C}^{M \times N}$ is arranged as:
+For automotive sensing, unknown AoA (i.e. $\theta_k$) can be estimated by various methods \cite{patole2017automotive,2019High,Kok2005Signal}.
+When the high resolution estimation was emphasised as in automotive sensing, subspace methods tend to be more attractive \cite{2020MIMO,patole2017automotive}.
+Popular subspace methods, such as MUSIC \cite{schmidt1986multiple} and ESPRIT \cite{roy1989esprit}, all start from a covariance matrix, i.e. whereby the signal matrix $\textbf{Y} \in \mathbb{C}^{M \times N}$ is arranged as: